-Editing the /etc/opt/SUNWconn/atm/ aarconfig File
+Editing the /etc/opt/SUNWconn/atm/aarconfig File

-The /etc/opt/SUNWconn/atm/aarconfig file is a generic file that must appear on every SunATM system which is supporting Classical IP interfaces.
+The /etc/opt/SUNWconn/atm/aarconfig file contains the required configuration information for each interface that uses Classical IP.
+One entry is required for each SunATM interface.
 It allows you to specify IP to ATM address translation, permanent virtual circuits (PVCs) to destinations, and the address of the ATM ARP server.
 The environment allows for a mix of PVCs and switched virtual circuits (SVCs).